GauthamGoli/Interstellar/README.md

 This is a python version of the Atari, Inc's Asteroids.
-The game doesn't have an ending as of now.
-It could have been better to use an Object Oriented approach, but I wanted just write a game from scratch.
+It could have been better to use an Object Oriented approach, but I was just trying to get my hands dirty with pygame first and write a game from scratch.
 The Designing is akward, suggestions are welcome!